craigjames2/helios-server/README.md

 # Carleton Helios

-This is part of the Voting machine comps of the 2020-21 Carleton CS comps.
+This is part of the Electronic Voting Machine project of the 2020-21 Carleton CS comps.

 Advisor: Sneha Narayan

-Members: Harry, James, John, Judy, Kate, Matthew
+Members: James, John, Judy, Kate, Matthew, Harry

-This project is based off of [Helios Voting](https://vote.heliosvoting.org/), a web-based open-audit electronic voting system.
-In our implementation, we added three features:
+Our project dug into electronic voting machines (EVMs) and what must be done to ensure that they are secure, usable, and trustworthy.
+A major component of the project is to explore EVM issues through the framework of an existing EVM, Helios.
+[Helios Voting](https://vote.heliosvoting.org/) is a web-based open-audit electronic voting system.
+After analyzin Helios and the issues behind it using our threat model, we modified Helios in several ways:

 1. A customizable verifiability features that allow administrators to customize the election's degree of verifiability/ballot secrecy.
 2. The email server for private election is not working so we disabled private elections altogether.
 3. We made some improvements to Helios usability and designs.

+Details about our threat model and analyze can be find on our [website](...)

+Special thanks to our advisor Sneha for guiding us through this project and to Mike Tie for helping us troubleshoot Helios on our remote server.

 ## Customizable verifiability